MisterDerpie/container-memory-gc/README.md

 With each iteration, the chunk of allocated memory increases, and the previously requested chunk becomes orphaned.
 The program was compiled using Amazon Corretto 17 (`OpenJDK Runtime Environment Corretto-17.0.7.7.1 (build 17.0.7+7-LTS)OpenJDK Runtime Environment Corretto-17.0.7.7.1 (build 17.0.7+7-LTS`).

-For the Go program, the core of requesting chunks of memory in a for-loop stays the same.
+For the Go program (inside the subfolder `golang/`), the core of requesting chunks of memory in a for-loop stays the same.
-What differs though is that the chunk is not increasing in each iteration, but randomly chosen in the interval of `[1, maxSizeInMiB + 1]`.
+What differs though is that the chunk is not increasing with each iteration, but randomly chosen in the interval of `[1, maxSizeInMiB + 1]`.
 It moreover supports two CLI parameters, `-f` to force the GC to kick in before allocation, and `-d` to disable automatic GC runs.
 It was built using Go 1.20.5 (`go version go1.20.5 linux/amd64`).